OgoxHammerschild/OgoxHammerschild.github.io/README.md

 # Dynamic Delegate (C++)

-Define a dynamic Delegate like in the Unreal framework, but without using the Unreal framework!
+Define a **dynamic delegate** like in the Unreal framework, but without using the Unreal framework!
 The delegate can be subscribed by a pair of an Object\* and a function to call on the object.
 Broadcast() will call the functions on the respective objects.
 You will find the useage below and the source code in the [repository](https://github.com/OgoxHammerschild/OgoxHammerschild.github.io/blob/master/Composition/Delegate.h).

 ```c++